Funding Policy for Graduate Studies

 Graduate students are expected to apply every year for external funding opportunities they are eligible for, such as the Ontario Graduate Scholarship (OGS), the Social Sciences and Humanities Research Council (SSHRC) Doctoral Fellowships, and Canada Graduate Scholarships (CGS, for both MA and PhD students).The University of Toronto also awards a number of scholarships to both domestic and international students.

-External awards become part of the award winner's funding package.
+External awards become part of the award recipient's funding package.
 Students who are successful in their applications for major external funding are required to pay tuition to the University.
 In some cases, external funding is administered through the University of Toronto and tuition will be paid on the student's behalf.
 Exceptions to this rule include students who receive major award payments directly from a foreign government or other external entity.
 If applicable, such students are responsible for paying their own tuition.

 For more information, including eligibility requirements, please refer to the Scholarships & Awards sections of the following websites: